 Once the entire floor was stripped I wasn’t sure what to do next.
 There was a lot of paint residue and the floor looked…underwhelming.
 I thought about starting the stripping process all over again to try to get every bit of the paint up.
 But after testing this idea on a few squares I realized that wasn’t going to work.
 I needed a new plan.
 My gut said, “you gotta sand this down!”
 Enter: the floor scrubber.

 One thing I learned doing this project: I love using a floor scrubber.
-Also, sucker’s heavy.
-I had to drag this bad boy up three flights of stairs and I’m not old but I’m no spring chicken.
+Also, these sucker’s are heavy.
+I had to drag this bad boy up three flights of stairs and I’m not old but – again – I’m no spring chicken.
 Anyway, whatever.
 It worked!

 I went over the floor a few times with the scrubber set up with blue, medium-duty scrubber pads which was the rental guy’s recommendation.
 Used two total and they worked great.

 Step #5: Clean lines please